7 Days Itinerary for Vietnam: Everything You Need to Know

 Here’s what you need to know to keep your finances in check:

-Currency: The official currency is the Vietnamese Dong (VND).
+• Currency: The official currency is the Vietnamese Dong (VND).
 As of 24th October 2024, 1 Vietnamese Dong equals approximately 0.000039 United States Dollar.
-That means a 100,000 VND note amounts to just $4 USD.
+That means a 100,000 VND note amounts to just USD 4.

-Ideal Budget for 7-10 Days: For a week to ten days of exploration, budgeting around a minimum of 15 million - 30 million VND ($600 - $1,100 USD) is ideal.
+• Ideal Budget for 7-10 Days: A minimum budget of 15 million—30 million VND (USD 600 - 1,100) is ideal for a week to ten days of exploration.
 This should cover accommodation, meals, and activities if you’re frugal but still want to enjoy the local culture.

-Daily Budget: At the low end of the spectrum, you’ll need at least a minimum daily budget of about 1.5 million - 2 million VND ($60 USD) to have a comfortable stay.
+• Daily Budget: At the low end of the spectrum, you’ll need a minimum daily budget of about 1.5 million - 2 million VND (60 USD) to stay comfortably.
 This gives you a decent cushion for indulging in local street food, trying out various attractions, and maybe splurging on a few souvenirs without guilt.

 Here's how you can get your Vietnamese visa sorted quick and easy with atlys.